dvilelaf/alfred/README.md

 # Alfred

-A script to install all your favourite applications and perform the most common tasks automatically in Ubuntu and derivatives.
+A script to install all your favourite applications and perform the most common tasks automatically in Debian, Ubuntu and their derivative distros.

 <p align="center">
   <img src="https://i.imgur.com/p6zfou9.png">